dindinw/win-note/vs.md

 WIN8 RP + VS2012 Express RTM
 ----------------------------

+* Note:
+	Although we can do the installation, but the vs installed still got problem when try to deployment a program. ("a higher windows version required" error)
+	no solution still now. (try to use a 90-day evaluation of Windows 8 Enterprise instead)

 Gernally, It impossiable, since Windows8 RP only works with VS2012 RC (WIN8 RTM works with VS2012 RTM) but RC is not available now.
 We need to do some dirty modification. let it work.